-19. Now remove the alignment tool and insert the Dorch Engineering fuel pump.
-Use extreme CAUTION when installing the pump.
+20. Use extreme CAUTION when installing the pump.
 The bolts MUST BE TIGHTENED EVENLY.
 Uneven loading of the spring can damage the pump.
 Also, be EXTREMELY CLEAN as all HPFPs are very sensitive to contaminants.

 Pump to Flange Tightening Torque: 12nm